Course Reserves

 If the article is available electronically, there will be a link beside "Full text available at."

 If the article is not available electronically, select "Request via ILLiad."
 ILLiad is the name of the Emory Libraries' Interlibrary Loan service.
-For more information on ILL, click here.
+Read below for more information on Interlibrary Loan.

-Articles may also be located by looking for a specific journal title in Browzine or discoverE, the library catalog.
+Articles may also be located by looking for a specific journal title in Browzine or Library Search, the university libraries catalog.